NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 <hr>

-## Configuring Your Nebra Outdoor Hotspot
+## Configuring Nebra Outdoor Hotspot

 To configure your Hotspot, you will require the Helium Network application installed on a Mobile Phone, and for you to have gone through the account setup process to continue.